substing/python-and-ethical-hacking-course/README.md

 This is a variation of the network scanner which uses `optparse` to get arguments for target IP addresses or target IP ranges.
 There is also a help menu, and a `header()` function to make it a bit prettier.

 ## arp_spoof.py
 This is an ARP spoofer.
 It will send packets to the gateway and the target using `scapy` and run until a keyboard interrupt.
 At this point, it will restore the ARP table.
+Ideas for future projects include rewriting this program to take user input, likely using `argparse`, and also potentially enable automatic port forwarding.

+## packet_sniffer.py
+This is a process that will intercept packets that flow through the host machine.
+It prints `HTTP`requests and particualarily any traffic that looks like it could be usernames or passwords.
+This can be run concurrently with the `arp_spoof.py` in order to execute a [man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+Note that this program seems to only capture `HTTP` traffic and not `HTTPS`.
+It also only has 6 keywords to look for as potential usernames and passwords.
+A future project can be to expand the list, as well as to filter out more traffic.